-His fascination with science and the desire to help people led Ed Lee, MD, down the path toward a career in medicine.
+His fascination with science and the desire to help people led Ed Lee, MD, toward a career in medicine.

-However, it was his curiosity about how things worked that increasingly connected him with technology and discovering ways to improve how patients receive care.
+However, it was his curiosity about how things worked that increasingly connected him with technology and improving the way patients receive care.
 For the last several years he has held various leadership roles in technology with The Permanente Medical Group (TPMG) in Northern California, and this year was named TPMG’s associate executive director overseeing technology and The Permanente Federation’s executive vice president for information technology and chief information officer.

 The Federation role gives Dr. Lee oversight of operational performance, technology integration, and innovation that support the work of the Permanente Medical Groups, whose nearly 23,000 physicians provide care to more than 12.3 million Kaiser Permanente members.